theaveasso/ComputationalDesign-for-Architect/README.md

 - [Introduction to Parametric Modeling](https://www.youtube.com/playlist?list=PLx3k0RGeXZ_ym9r2mI2NdnYkoLUPSvXqP) - "Introduction to Parametric Modeling", where teaching you the basics of using algorithms for creating three-dimensional geometry using Rhinoceros and Grasshopper! 🤓💻📐💎.
 - [Getting Start with Grasshopper](https://www.youtube.com/playlist?list=PL46eCQifWhqLNEDqIhtWpZmLlZwadKz6u) - Understand the fundamental of Grasshopper taught by David Rutten.
 - [Intro to Grasshopper](https://www.youtube.com/playlist?list=PLGV167zE8gnUzZxgWwPkqPQrofJsXtB4g) - Intro to Grasshopper by Mode Lab.
-- [Grasshopper for Beginner](https://www.youtube.com/playlist?list=PLq-KJ9jF26E2MBIBVKh6cu0O_wJ_1Cq5G) - Webinars teached by Gediminas Kirdeikis --LTH University.
+- [Grasshopper for Beginner](https://www.youtube.com/playlist?list=PLq-KJ9jF26E2MBIBVKh6cu0O_wJ_1Cq5G) - Webinars taught by Gediminas Kirdeikis --LTH University.
 - [Generate Landscapes](https://generativelandscapes.wordpress.com) - A blogs about using Grasshopper for Landscape Deisgn.

 ## Getting Started with Creative Code
+- [Introducint to Processing](https://thecodingtrain.com/Courses/learning-processing) - Video lessons accompany the introduction from The Learning Processing book by Daniel Shiffman.
+- [Introducing to P5.js](https://thecodingtrain.com/beginners/p5js) - Explain how computational media is different from traditional media using P5.js by Daniel Shiffman.
+- [Nature of Code](https://thecodingtrain.com/learning/nature-of-code/) - Video Series accompay The book [Nature of Code](https://natureofcode.com/book/).